-In December 2016, Applied's Board of Directors declared a quarterly cash dividend in the amount of \$0.10 per share.
+In March 2017 and December 2016, Applied's Board of Directors declared quarterly cash dividends in the amount of \$0.10 per share.
 Applied currently anticipates that cash dividends will continue to be paid on a quarterly basis, although the declaration of any future cash dividend is at the discretion of the Board of Directors and will depend on Applied's financial condition, results of operations, capital requirements, business conditions and other factors, as well as a determination by the Board of Directors that cash dividends are in the best interests of Applied's stockholders.

 Applied has credit facilities for unsecured borrowings in various currencies of up to \$1.6 billion, of which \$1.5 billion is comprised of a committed revolving credit agreement with a group of banks that is scheduled to expire in September 2020.
-This agreement provides for borrowings in United States dollars at interest rates keyed to one of the two rates selected by Applied for each advance and includes financial and other covenants with which Applied was in compliance at January 29, 2017.
-Remaining credit facilities in the amount of approximately \$70 million are with Japanese banks.
+This agreement provides for borrowings in United States dollars at interest rates keyed to one of the two rates selected by Applied for each advance and includes financial and other covenants with which Applied was in compliance at April 30, 2017.
+Remaining credit facilities in the amount of approximately \$72 million are with Japanese banks.
 Applied's ability to borrow under these facilities is subject to bank approval at the time of the borrowing request, and any advances will be at rates indexed to the banks' prime reference rate denominated in Japanese yen.
-No amounts were outstanding under any of these facilities at both January 29, 2017 and October 30, 2016, and Applied has not utilized these credit facilities.
+No amounts were outstanding under any of these facilities at both April 30, 2017 and October 30, 2016, and Applied has not utilized these credit facilities.

 In fiscal 2011, Applied established a short-term commercial paper program of up to \$1.5 billion.
-At January 29, 2017, Applied did not have any commercial paper outstanding, but may issue commercial paper notes under this program from time to time in the future.
+At April 30, 2017, Applied did not have any commercial paper outstanding, but may issue commercial paper notes under this program from time to time in the future.

-Applied had senior unsecured notes in the aggregate principal amount of \$3.4 billion outstanding as of January 29, 2017.
-The indentures governing these notes include covenants with which Applied was in compliance at January 29, 2017.
-See Note 9 of Notes to Consolidated Condensed Financial Statements for additional discussion of existing debt.
-Applied may seek to refinance its existing debt and may incur additional indebtedness depending on Applied's capital requirements and the availability of financing.
+In March 2017, Applied issued senior unsecured notes in the aggregate principal amount of \$2.2 billion.
+Applied had senior unsecured notes in the aggregate principal amount of \$5.6 billion outstanding as of April 30, 2017.
+The indentures governing these notes include covenants with which Applied was in compliance at April 30, 2017.
+In May 2017, Applied completed the redemption of the entire outstanding \$200 million in principal amount of senior notes due in October 2017.
+The redemption price was \$205 million, and after adjusting for the carrying value of the debt issuance costs and discounts, Applied recorded a \$5 million loss on the prepayment of the \$200 million debt, which will be included in non-operating loss in the Consolidated Condensed Statement of Operations for the third quarter of fiscal 2017.
+See Note 9 of Notes to Consolidated Condensed Financial Statements for additional discussion of long-term debt.
+Applied may seek to refinance its existing debt and may incur additional indebtedness depending on Applied's capital requirements and the availability of financing

 In the ordinary course of business, Applied provides standby letters of credit or other guarantee instruments to third parties as required for certain transactions initiated by either Applied or its subsidiaries.
-As of January 29, 2017, the maximum potential amount of future payments that Applied could be required to make under these guarantee agreements was approximately \$50 million.
+As of April 30, 2017, the maximum potential amount of future payments that Applied could be required to make under these guarantee agreements was approximately \$66 million.
 Applied has not recorded any liability in connection with these guarantee agreements beyond that required to appropriately account for the underlying transaction being guaranteed.
 Applied does not believe, based on historical experience and information currently available, that it is probable that any amounts will be required to be paid under these guarantee agreements.